The-Music-Makers/robotic-recorder-player/README.md

 This project had been designed so that it only requires a limited toolset and you don't have to be an expert to build it.
 An overview is below but more detailed instructions can be found in each folder.

 ### Tools Required
-- FDM 3D Printer and slicer software.
+- FDM 3D Printer and slicer software such as [Slic3r](https://slic3r.org/about/).
 - Basic workshop tools including spanners, screwdrivers, allen keys, drill.
 - A computer with the Arduino IDE and Python installed.